BismahGhafoor/AI-for-Structure-Prediction/scripts/README.md

 # Data preprocessing Scripts
 ## DBD_identification.py
 - This script identifies the DNA binding domains (DBDs) in each FASTA file for the TFs via local search of downloaded alignment files and/or UniProt search based on specified keywords.
 It outputs the locations of the DBDs and a .txt file taht contains names of any TFs that had no DBD identified.
-- This script uses python (PYTHON VERSION)
+- This script uses python
 - Run the **downloadZipfile.py** script to download the neccesary file.
 - You can then successfully run this script to identify the DBDs.